luc-github/ESP3D-TFT/docs/WebDavService.md

 - 200 if the resource is a file or a directory and the request was successful
 - 404 if the resource does not exist
 - 500 if any error during the file streaming
+- 503 if any error accessing the local file system (e.g. access denied)

+## HEAD method
+The HEAD method is used to retrieve information about the resource identified by the Request-URI.
+The necessary headers are:
+- Last-Modified
+- Content-Length (if the resource is a file)
+- Content-Type (if the resource is a file)

+Unlike GET method, the HEAD method does not return the content of the resource.

+The response code is:
+- 200 if the resource is a file or a directory and the request was successful
+- 404 if the resource does not exist
+- 500 if any error during the file streaming
-- 503 if any error accessing the local file system (e.g. permission denied)
+- 503 if any error accessing the local file system (e.g. access denied)